Additional Resources

 Though effective at repelling ticks, many people are reluctant to use synthetic chemicals, especially those containing DEET.
 The CDC is currently working with a commercial partner, Evolva, to evaluate possible formulations to develop a completely natural insect repellent made from a chemical called Nootkatone.
 Nootkatone, is a natural ingredient found in Alaskan yellow cedar trees, some herbs, and citrus fruits, and it is responsible for the distinctive smell of grapefruits.
 Division of Vector-Borne Disease scientists have found Nootkatone to be an effective repellent and insecticide for use against mosquitoes, ticks and other pests.
 Nootkatone is now registered by EPA.

-The use of repellents can reduce your exposure to ticks, however routine tick checks are still recommended!
+The use of permethrin and skin repellents can reduce your risk of exposure to ticks, however frequent and thorough tick checks are still recommended after spending time outdoors for you, your children, and your pets!